-May 20, 2020, marked the 84th anniversary of the creation of the Desert National Wildlife Refuge, located in southern Nevada.
-The 1.6 million-acre refuge was established by President Franklin Roosevelt in 1936 to protect the iconic desert bighorn sheep, Nevada’s official state animal.
+The 1.6 million-acre Desert National Wildlife Refuge was established by President Franklin Roosevelt in 1936 to protect the iconic desert bighorn sheep, Nevada’s official state animal.
 Located just north of Las Vegas, the Desert Refuge is the largest wildlife refuge outside of Alaska.
-This pristine, wild landscape must be preserved not only for the sake of the wildlife who depend on it but also for the public who recreates there and to protect and honor the incomparable historic and cultural resources present throughout the refuge.
+This pristine, wild landscape must receive permanent protection now not only for the sake of the wildlife who depend on it but also for the public who recreates there and to protect and honor the incomparable historic and cultural resources present throughout the refuge.

 The US Fish & Wildlife Service needs to retain full management of the entire refuge and no more land in the refuge should be given over to the military.
 Opening up more land for the potential bombing of critical bighorn sheep habitat and sacred Native American sites is not acceptable.
 Please don’t lock the American people out of the remainder of this incredible wildlife refuge.